lanocturne/socket-notification/README.md

 # socket-notification
-Node server for websocket and APN pusher
+An example on Node server for websocket using socket.io

+1. Clone
+2. npm install
+3. node it